cespuglioexe/IS25-AM21/README.md

 ## Project Overview

-This project is a Java-based implementation of the table game <a href="https://www.craniocreations.it/prodotto/galaxy-trucker"> Galaxy Trucker </a>, developed at Politecnico di Milano.
-The team members are
+This project is a Java-based implementation of the table game <a href="https://www.craniocreations.it/prodotto/galaxy-trucker">Galaxy Trucker</a>.

 ## Implemented Features